Before Night Falls (film): Historical Context

+Set within the rise of the Cuban Revolution, the film portrays the subjugation of queer individuals as a means of “correcting” anti-revolutionary behavior.
+Homosexuality had been formally criminalized in Cuba in the Social Defense Code of 1938, article 490, threatening up to six months in prison.
+Inspired by Stalinist principles criminalizing homosexuals, the Popular Socialist Party set forth policies further targeting Cuban homosexuals, including expulsion from schools and targeting artists and intellectuals such as Arenas.
+Beginning in 1965, gay men and transgender women were included among other detainees deemed “anti-social” for not conforming to revolutionary ideals and were placed in re-education labor camps known as Unidades Militares de Ayuda a la Produccion (UMAP) or Military Units to Aid Production.
+Men who displayed effeminate behavior were also targeted by the regime for not fitting the hypermasculine standards under the machismo culture of Cuba.
+Tangible changes in the legal status of homosexuality were not seen until 1979, where the new Penal Code removed the previously imposed article 490.

 Production

 Julian Schnabel got the idea of making Before Night Falls immediately after making Basquiat; however, it took four years to actually produce the film.

 Bardem spent one-and-a-half months in New York City with Arenas's best friend, Lazaro Gomez Carriles, taking two hours a day to study how Arenas walked and talked.

-Reception
+Reception and accolades

 Critical response

-On review aggregator website Rotten Tomatoes, the film has a 74% approval rating based on 101 reviews and an average rating of 6.8/10.
+On review aggregator website Rotten Tomatoes, the film has a 74% approval rating and an 83% popcornmeter rating based on 100 reviews and an average rating of 6.8/10.
 The site's consensus states: "An impressionistic, fragmented look at Reinaldo Arenas, Before Night Falls imagery manages to evoke a sense of the writer's artistry, and Bardem's strong performance holds the film together.
 Finally, a biopic done well."
 Metacritic reports an 85 out of 100 rating based on 26 critics, indicating "universal acclaim".

 Roger Ebert gave the film three and a half stars out of four, stating, "One is reminded a little of the Marquis de Sade, as portrayed in Quills.
 It was never simply what they wrote, but that, standing outside convention, taunting the authorities, inhabiting impossible lives, they wrote at all."
 Peter Travers from Rolling Stone awarded the film a full five out of five stars, writing, "In uniting to honor Arenas, Bardem and Schnabel create something extraordinary."